Rondas Ostensivas Tobias de Aguiar

-The 1st Shock Police Battalion of the São Paulo Military Police, also known as Rondas Ostensivas Tobias de Aguiar (Portuguese for Tobias de Aguiar Ostensive Patrols) is a tactical police unit, mostly known by its acronym ROTA (also Portuguese for route).
+The 1st Riot Police Battalion of the São Paulo Military Police, also known as Rondas Ostensivas Tobias de Aguiar (Portuguese for Tobias de Aguiar Ostensive Patrols) is a tactical police unit, mostly known by its acronym ROTA (also Portuguese for route).
 Focusing on flexibility and quick reaction, its responsibilities include heavily armed motorized patrols, as well as deployment in the event of civil unrest to restore public order and counter-insurgency operations.

 History

 After the abdication of Dom Pedro I in April 1831, a period of institutional instability known as the Regency ensued in Brazil.
 The need for a trained force at the provincial level to ensure public order led to the creation of the Permanent Municipal Guard in 30 August 1831, which was essentially a military force but organized, equipped and paid by the provinces.
 This would be the starting point for what would later become the Brazilian military police.
 In the province of São Paulo, the Municipal Guard Corps was created by Brigadier Tobias de Aguiar, then Governor of the province, in 15 December 1831.

 In the 1st of December 1891 a new barracks was built for the Public Force at Tiradentes Avenue, in the Luz neighborhood, in the city of São Paulo.
 This building, designed by Ramos de Azevedo, hosted the 1st and 2nd Military Corps, who would later become 1st and 2nd Military Police Battalions.

-The 1st Shock Police Battalion "Tobias de Aguiar" traces its origins to the 1st Caçador Battalion of São Paulo's Public Force, a battalion known for having participated in several historical conflicts such as the Naval Revolt, Federalist Revolution and Canudos War, as well as the São Paulo Revolt of 1924 and Constitutionalist Revolution.
+The 1st Riot Police Battalion "Tobias de Aguiar" traces its origins to the 1st Caçador Battalion of São Paulo's Public Force, a battalion known for having participated in several historical conflicts such as the Naval Revolt, Federalist Revolution and Canudos War, as well as the São Paulo Revolt of 1924 and Constitutionalist Revolution.

 In the 1st of December 1951, by a state decree, the battalion's name was changed from "1st Caçador Battalion" to "Tobias de Aguiar Battalion", in honor of the founder of the São Paulo Municipal Guard.